openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 - No
 - Punctuation

-For information on entering unordered lists in RST, see the list-table section on the RST guide.
+For information on entering unordered lists in RST, see the list-table section on the RST guide: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html

 Links
 =====

 To have more interactive documents, always try to include hyperlinks to help readers quickly access relevant additional documentation and resources.
 Open edX documentation should not include full URLs written out.
-For information on entering links in RST, review the hyperlinks (internal or external) section from the RST guide.
+For information on entering links in RST, review the hyperlinks (internal or external) section from the RST guide: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html

-For adding links to other locations in the same document, to locations in other documents and to external websites, please check this document.

 Types of Call-Out Boxes
 =======================